What is gorder?

 gorder

-Next, we create an input YAML file that specifies the options for the analysis:
+Next, we create a configuration YAML file that specifies the options for the analysis:

 structure: system.tpr